radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 {{< tabs Azure AWS >}}
 {{% codetab %}}

-Update the recipe name to `redis-azure` to use the Redis Cache container.
+Update the recipe name to `redis-azure` to use the Redis cache on Azure.

 1. Deploy your application to your environment: